BiobankCy/APOLLO/README.md

 # APOLLO Project

+**APOLLO (Advanced Platform for Open Labs, Logistics, and Operations)** is an open-source, FAIR-compliant laboratory inventory and compliance management system developed by biobank.cy.
+Designed for biomedical research environments, APOLLO helps labs track reagents, manage safety documentation (e.g., SDS), monitor stock levels, and align with ISO/GLP standards.
+It promotes reproducibility, audit readiness, and operational transparency—making advanced lab management accessible to all.

 **APOLLO** is a modern web application consisting of a **C# RESTful API** backend and a **React (TypeScript)** frontend.
 This project is designed for organizations that need efficient tracking and flow management of their inventory.

 ## Project Structure